 What motivated you to found a publishing house and why do you think we need a publishing house like Literarische Diverse in Germany?

 My motivation probably includes several aspects, all of which make the project so important to me: on the one hand, it’s a consequence of being affected by discrimination, sexism or racism, for example.
 It’s a consequence of feeling powerless and angry and wanting to resist.
 On the other hand, it’s the result of reflecting on my reading behaviour, which has changed to the effect that I pay attention to whom I read and which publisher I want to support.
-In Germany, too little literature by BIPoC and LGBTIQ* people is published and read, even if it seems to change a little bit.
+In Germany, too little literature by BIPOC and LGBTIQA* communities is published and read, even if it seems to be changing a little bit.
 It is still far from normal that marginalised voices are published, otherwise we wouldn’t need to talk about it.

 The new issue of the magazine is about love and it features an interview with Şeyda Kurt, who thinks about this from the perspective of an author: “At the same time, I observe again and again how authors like us are forced to tone it down.
 We are hijacked by the white, middle-class mainstream, whose goal it is to pat themselves on the shoulder in praise of their own supposed progressiveness.
 And then, yes, the question is whether more diverse representations actually lead to real, concrete changes for racialised and queer people in this country.
 Does it change their working or living conditions?
 More visibility doesn’t mean that we can rest.”